ZiningZhu/Leetcode/README.md

  - 638 Applying coupon to products.
  - 646 Sort a 2d primitive type array in Java and Python (Syntax!)
  - 658 K-nearest elements of an array: Effecient code in Python
+ - 668 Find the kth largest number in the multiplication table.

 - Dynamic Programming
  - 583 Longest Common Subsequence (and comparison with Longest Common Substring)